-Cannabidiol, better known as CBD, has attracted growing interest in the world of health and wellness.
+Cannabidiol, better known as CBD, has generated increasing interest in the world of health and wellness.

 But how does it interact with the human body?